Skip to main content

 How do I use PoE to power a Home Assistant dashboard tablet?

 For tablets: use a PoE splitter (UCTRONICS or PoE Texas PoE-5V-USBC) connected to a PoE-capable switch.
 The splitter terminates in USB-C at the tablet and hides in the wall gap behind the VESA mount.
-Run a single Cat6 cable from the switch to the wall plate — no mains wiring needed beyond the switch.
+Run a single Cat6 cable from the switch to the wall box — no mains wiring needed beyond the switch.
 This requires a PoE-capable network switch; most 8-port managed switches with PoE support run $50–$80.
-For the SONOFF NSPanel Pro 120, the PoE splitter fits natively behind the wall plate in the single-gang box, which is the cleanest install path in this guide.
+For the SONOFF NSPanel Pro 120, the PoE splitter fits natively behind the panel inside the recessed wall box, which is the cleanest install path in this guide.

 Bottom Line

 Get the SONOFF NSPanel Pro 120 Smart Home Control Panel if Best purpose-built wall panel; embedded Zigbee 3.0, native HA app firmware 3.7+, PoE clean-wire install, $129.90.
-Now scores 7.96 — effectively tied with the iPad for HA-centric installs..
+Scores 7.73 — third overall, with the strongest HA Integration Depth in the guide..

 Get the Samsung Galaxy Tab A9+ if Best long-support Android; 4-year OS update guarantee from Android 14; Knox kiosk mode; Dolby Atmos speakers for HA Assist voice feedback..

-Skip a dashboard tablet entirely if you run HA primarily on voice commands or if you need a quick-control room panel — the SONOFF NSPanel Pro 120 at $129.90 handles that job at half the cost of any 11-inch tablet.
+Skip a dashboard tablet entirely if you run HA primarily on voice commands or if you need a quick-control room panel — the SONOFF NSPanel Pro 120 at $129.90 handles that job for about 60% of the cheapest 11-inch tablet here, and under half the price of the $349 iPad.

 Related deep-dives